feltcute/ModdingDocsMGD/Doc/Fetishes/Fetishes.rst

 Addictions, being technically fetishes, use all the same functions and keys as their counterpart, with the exception of being invisible to the player.
 They can be put in the same JSON file together, or optionally separated for organization, like the base game.

-It is recommended to go to *Fetishes/addictionList.json* and see the comments Threshold provided for each base game addiction, and use your editor's search features to review how they are used throughout the base game via the strings provided to the ``"Name":`` keys.
+It's recommended to go to *Fetishes/addictionList.json* and see the comments Threshold provided for each base game addiction, and use your editor's search features to review how they are used throughout the base game via the strings provided to the ``"Name":`` keys.

 .. code-block:: javascript